nayan9617/PG-genie/README.md

-# PG Buddy
+# PG genie (v2 underdevelopment)

-PG Buddy is a web application designed to help users find, review, and rate paying guest (PG) accommodations.
-Whether you're a tenant looking for your next stay or a PG owner aiming to showcase your property, PG Buddy makes the process seamless and efficient.
+PG genie is a web application designed to help users find, review, and rate paying guest (PG) accommodations.
+Whether you're a tenant looking for your next stay or a PG owner aiming to showcase your property, PG genie makes the process seamless and efficient.

 ## Features